 Students examine the short story as a major form of Irish writing, tracing its development from internationally read practitioners such as Joyce, O’Connor and Lavin, to contemporary figures such as John McGahern, Anne Enright and Claire Keegan.

 A comprehensive study of folklore in Ireland.
 All aspects of folklore will be examined, with special emphasis on the storytelling, song, and folk drama traditions.

 Students study Irish literature and culture as a case study in anti-colonial revolution.
-Drawing on the works of Ireland’s major revolutionaries and writers, including Patrick Pearse, James Connolly, Constance Marklevicz, Lady Gregory, W.B.
-Yeats and James Joyce.
-Students examine how and why colonized peoples resist, and what the long-term effects of colonialsim, and its overthrow, might be.
+Focusing on Ireland’s major revolutionaries and writers, including Patrick Pearse, James Connolly, Constance Markievicz, Lady Gregory, W.B.
+Yeats, and James Joyce, students examine how and why colonized peoples resist, and what the long-term effects of colonialism, and its overthrow, might be.